HMS Cerberus (1758): Naval career

 Cerberus saw action in the American Revolutionary War.
 One of its first duties was to dispatch generals William Howe, Henry Clinton, and John Burgoyne to Boston after the Battles of Lexington and Concord.
 The American press likened the three generals to the three-headed dog that was the ship's namesake.
 It provided naval reinforcement at the Battle of Bunker Hill.
 The ship was the target of an early torpedo attack by David Bushnell's newly developed powder keg torpedoes in 1777.
-The attack killed four sailors in a small boat, but did not severely damage the ship.
+On August 13, 1777 a Bushnell floating mine/keg sank a small (captured) schooner/tender to HMS Cerberus, in Black Point Bay, New London, CT killing three sailors and saving 1 man. but did not severely damage the ship.

 Cerberus was eventually burnt to prevent being captured by the French on 5 August 1778 during the American War of Independence, in Narragansett Bay in Rhode Island.
 The remains of the Cerberus are now part of a site listed on the National Register of Historic Places, the "Wreck Sites of HMS Cerberus and HMS Lark."